gardener/documentation/website/documentation/getting-started/observability/shoot-status.md

 ## Overview

-In this topic you can see various shoot statuses and how you can use them to monitor your workloads.
+In this topic you can see various shoot statuses and how you can use them to monitor your shoot cluster.

-## Shoot Status 1
+## Shoot Status - Conditions

 A shoot status contains conditions about the healthiness of your cluster.